rsinghlab/gnn_microscopy_segment/README.md

 # gnn_microscopy_segment
 This repository contains the source code for the publication "Memory Efficient Semantic Segmentation of Large Microscopy Images Using Graph-based Neural Networks".
 Currently it contains the code required to create graphs, train a Graph Neural Network (GNN), and test a GNN.
+Trained models for the 3D hiPSC and 2D hESC datasets used in the publication are also included.

 ## Requirements
 Pytorch = 1.9.0